-- Provide additional context and discussion of each strategic goal and objective and related key performance measures; - Where data is available, provide more direct alignment between selected performance measures and the performance status; - For measures/metrics that were not met identify why those metrics were not met (would provide a more balanced presentation); and - Provide comparative information on selected performance results.
+- Provide additional context and discussion of each strategic goal and objective and related key performance measures; - Where data is available, provide more direct alignment between selected performance measures and performance status;

+- For measures/metrics that were not met identify why those metrics were not met (would provide a more balanced presentation); and - Provide comparative information on selected performance results.

 Enterprise Risk Management - Most agencies discuss the ERM program, required by the July 2016 revisions to OMB Circular A-123, Management's Responsibility for Enterprise Risk Management and Internal Control.
-However, improvements could be made to ensure that this discussion is not a restatement of the requirements but rather a more robust description of how ERM is embedded in the agency mission and to highlight the results of having done so.
+However, improvements could be made to ensure that this discussion is not a restatement of the requirements but rather a more robust description of how ERM is embedded in the agency's mission and to highlight the results of having done so.
 The report should discuss the maturity of ERM and interrelated fraud risk management programs and what has been achieved or remains to be achieved.
+Avoid the trap of viewing this as a compliance requirement to check a box.
+ERM can be a powerful tool if properly used.

-Customer Service - Customer service is not always a focal point in annual reports even though the President's Management Agenda prioritizes this issue, referring to a survey that showed the federal government was in last place out of 100 sectors reviewed.
+Customer Service - Customer service is not always a focal point in annual reports, even though the President's Management Agenda prioritizes this issue, referring to a survey that showed the federal government was in last place out of 100 sectors reviewed.
 Being forthright about problems and challenges is a mark of excellence.
-Doing so helps build credibility and understanding, provides opportunities to tell the agency's story and plans for improvement, and enables agencies to reach out and elicit public comments on its views of the agency's customer service and overall performance and how specifically it can be improved.
+Doing so helps build credibility and understanding, provides opportunities to tell the agency's story and plans for improvement, and enables agencies to reach out and elicit public comments on their views of the agency's customer service and overall performance, and how specifically it can be improved.
+It is important to understand that public trust can be improved through customer service and by recognizing the needs and concerns of citizens.

-Forward-looking Information - OMB Circular A-136, Section II.2.5 states that "Forward-looking information should reflect entity-specific known and anticipated risks, uncertainties, future events or conditions, and trends that could significantly affect the entity's future financial position, condition, or operating performance and entity actions that have been planned or taken to address those challenges."
-Although most reports present "forward-looking information," they frequently fail to identify the entity-specific risks, uncertainties, future events or conditions, and trends that are triggering the actions the agency plans to take in ensuing years.
-Instead, many agencies focus inward on operational and staffing challenges and other short-term initiatives, rather than outwardly focused on emerging issues and risks that can impact program performance and changes to mission delivery.
+Risk Information - OMB Circular A-136, Section II.2.1 indicates that entities should disclose the information in SFFAS 64, paragraph 12 in its MD&A. (Note - although SFFAS 64 is not required until FY 2026, early implementation is allowed.)
+This includes discussing and analyzing significant risks (i.e., the effect of significant uncertainties) identified by management that have a potentially negative effect on key performance results, plans to mitigate such risks, and the potential effect on financial and budgetary results of carrying out those plans.
+Although most agencies integrate this type of forward-looking information in the MD&A, they frequently fail to identify the entity-specific risks, uncertainties, future events or conditions, and trends that are triggering the actions the agency plans to take in ensuing years.
+Instead, many agencies focus inward on operational and staffing challenges and other short-term initiatives, rather than outwardly focus on emerging issues and risks that can impact program performance and changes to mission delivery.
 Providing this information would help readers understand the reasons for the planned future actions.